top of page

 Why choose a Psychologist?

 A qualified psychologist will usually have completed a Doctorate in Psychology.
 The training involved to complete study is extensive and can typically take up to 6 to 10 years.
 The training includes several years of practice based training.
-A psychologist is trained to assess an individual's difficulties that incorporates what is called case formulation.
+A psychologist is trained to assess an individual's mental health difficulties that incorporates what is called case formulation.
 This means that a Psychologist can often help in an effective way to assist positive change quite quickly.

 What can I expect?